Spectral Collapse Drives Loss of Plasticity in Deep Continual Learning: Introduction

 \section{Introduction}

-Human intelligence is marked not by mastering a single task, but by the ability to accumulate knowledge, refine it, and adapt to new challenges.
-Likewise, a central aspiration of artificial intelligence is to create systems that can learn and adapt throughout their lifetimes.
-Achieving this capacity in artificial systems would ensure that agents that master preconceived benchmarks remain useful, relevant, and robust in the open world \citep{javed2024big}.
+Human intelligence is marked not by mastering a single task, but by the ability to continually adapt to new challenges, through the accumulation and refinement of skills \sarjun{}{and knowledge}.
+Likewise, a central aspiration of artificial intelligence is to create systems that can learn throughout their lifetimes.
+Endowing artificial systems with this ability would ensure that they remain useful, relevant, and robust in an open world \citep{javed2024big}.

-Deep learning and deep reinforcement learning have demonstrated remarkable progress, reaching human and even superhuman performance in image recognition \citep{simeoni2025dinov3}, game playing \citep{silver2017mastering}, and reasoning \citep{meta2022human}.
+Research on deep learning and deep reinforcement learning has demonstrated remarkable progress, reaching human and even superhuman performance in image recognition \citep{simeoni2025dinov3}, game playing \citep{silver2017mastering}, and reasoning \citep{meta2022human}.
 But these advances have largely been realized under stationary data distributions. \mydef{Continual learning} concerns a system's ability to perform well through a sequence of evolving tasks.
-Within this framework, two complementary objectives are often distinguished: (i) \emph{maintaining plasticity}, meaning the capacity to acquire new knowledge \citep{dohare_loss_2024}, and (ii) \emph{preventing catastrophic forgetting}, where the learner forgets how to solve tasks it previously mastered \citep{catastrophic_forgetting, kirkpatrick_overcoming_2017}.
+Within this framework, two complementary objectives are often distinguished: (i) \emph{maintaining plasticity}, meaning the capacity to acquire new knowledge \citep{dohare_loss_2024}, and (ii) \emph{preventing catastrophic forgetting}, where the learner forgets how to solve tasks it previously mastered \citep{kirkpatrick_overcoming_2017, catastrophic_forgetting, baker2023domain}.